 By Dillon DuBois from AllTheRooms.Blog

 For a scene that 20 years ago was limited to sweaty underground raves and aggressive drum-and-bass music, EDM has come a long way.
-Fast forward to 2018, and the subculture has become a global phenomenon that now stretches across continents and dozens of genres.
-Along the way, festivals have been at the forefront of this explosion.
-To get a taste for how the scene bumps in different cities and countries, here is our hand-picked selection of the best EDM festivals around the world.
+Fast forward to 2026, and the subculture has become a global phenomenon that stretches across continents and dozens of genres.
+Along the way, festivals have been at the forefront of this explosion—creating spaces where you can be your most authentic self, dressed in the rave outfits that make you feel unstoppable.

 By 453169 Pixabay